daigofuji/jekyll-foundation-6-starter/README.md

   `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` then
   `brew install node`
-and install npm and grunt globally by running
+and install npm and gulp globally by running
-  `sudo npm install npm grunt-cli -g` to install bower and grunt globally.
+  `sudo npm install npm gulp -g`

-Run grunt to compile css from sass by simply run `grunt` from your terminal within your repo.
+Run gulp to compile css from sass by simply run `gulp` from your terminal within your repo.
 It will launch watch by default. <code>control-c</code> to stop.
-If you only want the css compiled once, run `grunt sass`
+If you only want the css compiled once, run `gulp sass`

 To run jekyll locally to test your website while developing, run  `bundle exec jekyll serve --watch` (requires ruby)